Pumpkin Season in Connecticut Last Updated 10/20

 Admission?
 Free to park and roam the pumpkin patch.
 Additional pricing on the website.

 Castle Hill Farm has a four-acre pumpkin patch with over 40 varieties of pumpkins, gourds, and squash!
 Grab a wheelbarrow, there's a pumpkin to suit everyone!
-This 5th generation family-run farm also has a 7-acre corn maze, unique hay ride adventures, and a petting zoo.
-They offer birthday parties, private bonfires, and special events including showers and weddings from May-October!
+This 5th generation family-run farm also has a 7-acre corn maze and offer birthday parties, private bonfires, and special events including showers and weddings from May-October!

 Blue Jay Orchards, Bethel